AstroJames/astrojames.github.io/content/authors/admin/_index.md

 research_questions: |-
   - How do magnetic fields amplify and sustain themselves in astrophysical systems?
-  - What role does turbulence play in our Galaxy, and can can we use our Galaxy as a turbulence laboratory?
+  - What role does turbulence play in our Galaxy, and can we use our Galaxy as a turbulence laboratory?
   - How do multiscale and nonideal plasma processes connect microscopic physics to macroscopic astrophysical phenomena?
   - Can we predict magnetic field evolution in extreme environments like neutron star mergers?
   - What universal principles govern turbulence across vastly different scales?